RupeshKumar4511/Operating-System/README.md

 The stack might start at the higher end of the address space and grow downwards (e.g., from 0xFFFF0000 downwards).
 <br>
 these virtual address space of a process is divided into fixed-size blocks known as pages.
-After dividing the virtual address space into pages (paging), memory management unit converts virtual addresses to physical addresses to load pages into main memory as needed.
+After dividing the virtual address space into pages (paging), some pages are loaded into the primary memory and some pages are stored into virtual memory.
 <b>Word:</b>

 A word is the natural data unit used by a CPU for processing.
 Its size can vary depending on the architecture (e.g., 4 bytes in a 32-bit architecture or 8 bytes in a 64-bit architecture).
 <br>
 The word size is the amount of data that the CPU can handle in a single operation, often aligning with the CPU's register size.
 <br>
-Page Table : Page Table is a data structure used by the virtual memory system to store the mapping between logical addresses and physical addresses.
+Page Table : Page Table is a data structure used by the operating system which helps MMU in mapping between logical addresses and physical addresses.
 <br>
 Logical Address = n bits
 <br>